allenjminch/OptimizationFinalProject/README.md

 # OptimizationFinalProject
-Wrote code to implement an optimization algorithm, Adam, for a least squares problem and examined its performance for various parameter settings.
+Studied a paper to learn about an optimization algorithm called Adam, which is an adaptation of stochastic gradient descent.
+Implemented the algorithm in Python and did some experiments to see how it performed with various parameter settings, comparing it to standard gradient descent and vanilla stochastic gradient descent.